oleksandr-balabanov/equivariant-posteriors/README.md

 ---

 ## Installation
-1. Clone this repository:
+1. Clone this repository: git clone https://github.com/oleksandr-balabanov/equivariant-posteriors/.git
- bash  git clone https://github.com/<your-username>/<this-repo>.git  cd <this-repo>
-2. Install dependencies (preferably in a virtual environment): bash  pip install -r requirements.txt
+2. The installation requirements are specified in requirements.txt.
-3. (Optional) Set up any environment variables or paths for your computing cluster as needed.
+3. Set up any environment variables or paths for your computing cluster as needed.

 ---